Interbank lending with benchmark rates: Pareto optima for a class of singular control games: Regulator's problem

-We shall first analyze the regularity property of the value function $v$, which is necessary for establishing subsequently the existence and uniqueness of the optimal control.
-We then see that the optimal control for \eqref{centrol_controller} yields a Pareto-optimal policy for game (\ref{N-game}).
+We shall first analyze the regularity of the value function $v$, which is necessary for subsequently establishing the existence and uniqueness of the optimal control.
+As we shall see, the optimal control for \eqref{centrol_controller} yields a Pareto-optimal policy for game (\ref{N-game}).

 The regularity analysis of the value function involves several steps.
 The first step is to show that the value function for \eqref{centrol_controller} is a viscosity solution to the following HJB equation